 Data source rules

-Your dataset rules are missing values.
+Your deployment rules are missing values.
 This may have happened if your dataset changed.

 When a previously successful deployment fails due to broken links, a warning is displayed.
-You can click Configure rules to navigate to the deployment settings pane, where the failed dataset is marked.
-When you click the dataset, the broken rules are marked.
+You can select Configure rules to navigate to the deployment settings pane, where the failed dataset is marked.
+When you select the dataset, the broken rules are marked.

 To deploy successfully, fix or remove the broken rules, and redeploy.